pxr687/jupyprint/README.md

 A simple python package to print markdown and LaTeX equations in Jupyter notebooks.

+jupyprint let's you print your variables as markdown/LaTex.

-jupyprint can print LaTeX strings (including 'live' variables), it will show numpy arrays as LaTeX matrices, and will also render nice-looking pandas dataframes.
+You can print LaTeX strings (including 'live' variables).
+You can print numpy arrays as LaTeX matrices.
+You can print nice-looking pandas dataframes.

 See `jupyprint_demo.ipynb` for a demo.
 Here are some screenshots from the demo (there are no markdown cells in the notebook, all the markdown/LaTeX is printed